dev10110/certified_visual_odometry_jl/README.md

 ] add https://github.com/dev10110/GraduatedNonConvexity.jl
 ```
 These two libraries wrap/reimplement functions from different papers.
 Please consider citing the original works too (see the github links for citation information).
+This code has been tested with Julia 1.11.5.

 Now run
 ```julia